samcottle/notes/dutch.md

 - Start with a form of _zijn_, followed by _aan het_.
 So _Hij is aan het schrijven_.
 - A verb expressing a physical position (like sitting), followed by the infinitive.
 So _Hij zit te schrijven_.
 - Dramatically (whatever this means; perhaps in some sort of theatre script?), you would say _Hij is schrijvende_.
-- To imply business: _Hij is bezig met schrijven_.
+- To imply busyness: _Hij is bezig met schrijven_.
 But then there is also _Hij is bezig te schrijven_.
 - The subject is away doing some activity, which is when you'd use _zijn_ followed by the infinitive: _Hij is schrijven_.

 ### Future tense